Athletics at the 2004 Summer Olympics – Women's 800 metres: Records

-Prior to the competition, the existing World and Olympic records were as follows.
+Prior to the competition, the existing World record, Olympic record, and world leading time were as follows:

 No new records were set during the competition.

 Qualification

 The qualification period for athletics was 1 January 2003 to 9 August 2004.
 For the women's 800 metres, each National Olympic Committee was permitted to enter up to three athletes that had run the race in 2:00.00 or faster during the qualification period.
 If an NOC had no athletes that qualified under that standard, one athlete that had run the race in 2:01.30 or faster could be entered.